9 Ways You Can Make Use of a Sweat Headband

 You may or may not like the styles of the 80s, but one thing is for sure, you remember them.
 Fortunately, in our times, we can get headbands in just about any color under the rainbow.

 You can find headbands to match your favorite team colors, create a unique look for a charity run, or for an office softball league.
-Or you can just find the colors you like to complement your style.
+Or you can just find the colors you like to compliment your style.

 The important thing is that you look good and you know it.
 The better you feel the better you work and play, so why not dress it up a little bit?